Compose-and-Dragons/dungeon.v1/deck/400-FUNCTION-CALLING/000-function-calling.md

 ---
 # Function Calling with LLMs

-> Understanding how Large Language Models can interact with external functions
+> How Large Language Models can interact with external functions